China trade weakens after cities shut down to fight virus | Business

 - China

-China's export growth tumbled in April after Shanghai and other industrial cities were shut down to fight virus outbreaks.
+China's export growth tumbled in April as global demand weakened, adding to pressure on the world's second-largest economy after Shanghai and other industrial cities were shut down to fight virus outbreaks.

-Exports rose 3.7 per cent over a year earlier to USD 273.6 billion, down sharply from March's 15.7 per cent growth, customs data showed Monday.
-Reflecting weak Chinese demand, imports crept up 0.7 per cent to USD 222.5 billion, in line with the previous month's equally weak growth below 1 per cent.
+Exports rose 3.7 percent over a year earlier to USD 273.6 billion, down sharply from March's 15.7 percent growth, customs data showed Monday.
+Reflecting weak Chinese demand, imports crept up 0.7 percent to USD 222.5 billion, in line with the previous month's growth below 1 percent.

+Demand for Chinese exports is under pressure from high inflation and interest rate hikes in the United States and other major markets and consumer uncertainty about the economic outlook and job prospects.

-The data confirmed fears the ruling Communist Party's "zero-tolerance" strategy that shut most businesses in Shanghai and other industrial centers would depress trade and activity in autos, electronics and other industries.
+Companies and investors worry the ruling Communist Party's "zero-COVID" strategy that shut most businesses in Shanghai and other industrial centers will disrupt global trade and activity in autos, electronics, and other industries.

+"Virus disruptions continued to take a toll but the main headwind to exports is weakening foreign demand," said Julian Evans-Pritchard of Capital Economics in a report.
+"We expect export volumes to fall further over the coming quarters."
+Forecasters expect Chinese industrial activity to improve this month as infections ease, but President Xi Jinping last week affirmed Beijing's commitment to "zero-COVID," prompting expectations it will weigh on manufacturing, retailing and trade.

-Exports to the United States rose 9.5 per cent to USD 46 billion despite persisting tariff hikes in a fight over Beijing's technology ambitions.
-Imports of American goods increased 0.9 per cent to USD 13.8 billion.
+Exports to the United States rose 9.5 percent to USD 46 billion despite lingering tariff hikes in a fight over Beijing's technology ambitions.
+Imports of American goods advanced 0.9 percent to USD 13.8 billion.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)